queryluke/masseffect-5e-data/text/en/class-features/call-shots.md

 <br>

-You can use this feature a number of times equal to your Charisma modifier (a minimum of once).
+You can use this feature a number of times equal to your powercasting modifier (a minimum of once).
 You regain any expended uses when you finish a long rest.